Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: -dimensional theory

-An instanton may be defined from Eq.~\eqref{eq:def_most_probable_tube} as most probable tube in the limit of vanishing radius; the result of course depends on the exact form of $R_{\trajvec}(t)$.
-For additive noise with a constant isotropic diffusivity tensor\ $\Dmat \equiv D_0\, \underline{\mathbb{1}} \equiv const.$, and a constant radius, $R(t) \equiv R_0 = const.$, the limit $R_0 \rightarrow 0$ in Eq.~\eqref{eq:def_most_probable_tube} is equivalent to finding a path $\trajvec^*$ that minimizes the OM action Eq.~\eqref{eq:OM_action_def}.
-For the general Langevin Eq.~\eqref{eq:Langevin_eq_intro} with multiplicative noise, we see from Eqs.~\eqref{eq:axit_result_intro}, \eqref{eq:afree_intro}, that in the limit of vanishing time-independent tube radius, the instanton is in general the path which minimizes the average free-diffusion exit rate along the path.
-Thus, because diffusive dynamics is on short length- and time scales dominated by the random noise term in Eq.~\eqref{eq:Langevin_eq_intro}, for a generic Langevin equation the drift term is completely irrelevant for the most probable path.
+For additive noise with a constant isotropic diffusion tensor $\Dmat \equiv D_0\, \underline{\mathbb{1}} \equiv const.$, and a constant radius, $R(t) \equiv R_0 = const.$, the limit $R_0 \rightarrow 0$ in Eq.~\eqref{eq:def_most_probable_tube} is equivalent to finding a path $\trajvec^*$ that minimizes the OM action Eq.~\eqref{eq:OnsagerMachlupAction}.
+For the general Langevin Eq.~\eqref{eq:Ito_process_definition} with multiplicative noise, we see from Eqs.~\eqref{eq:axit_result_intro}, \eqref{eq:afree_intro}, that in the limit of vanishing time-independent tube radius, the MPP in general minimizes the average free-diffusion exit rate along the path.
+Thus, because diffusive dynamics is on short length- and time scales dominated by the random noise term in Eq.~\eqref{eq:Ito_process_definition}, for an It\^{o}-Langevin dynamics with multiplicative noise the drift term is completely irrelevant for the MPP \cite{kappler_stochastic_2020}.
+For a one-dimensional system this is discussed further below and in the accompanying Ref.~\cite{accompanying_paper_short}.